How to get PrEP

 Find a doctor

-Australian residents with access to Medicare can visit any doctor or sexual health centre to access PrEP.
+Visit a doctor or sexual health centre to access PrEP.
 Some doctors may offer bulk billing.
 Others may charge standard appointment fees with Medicare rebates available.

 It's recommended to call in advance to check that PrEP is available from the healthcare professional you're seeing and to request an appointment of appropriate duration.